Wallenpaupack Area completes a regular season sweep of Honesdale

 John Steffen launched a trey for the Bucks, but was matched by Carney.

-Page 2 of 4 - A bucket delivered by Jake Brown earned him his first points of the night while Patrick Hart eased in two for the Hornets.
+A bucket delivered by Jake Brown earned him his first points of the night while Patrick Hart eased in two for the Hornets.

 The neck-and-neck battle continued through the quarter.
 Steffen, Brown, and Bouselli each added another bucket while Chris Nagel and Kevin Miller closed the gap to within one point.

 However, but the Bucks led after one, 15-14.

 Physical play and the to-and-fro scoring continued in the second quarter.